mdroste/stata-fastreshape/README.md

 The following items will be addressed soon:

-- [ ] Return additional information in scalars with optional argument.
+- [x] Return additional information in scalars with optional argument.
-- [ ] Support for implicit reshape syntax for repeated reshapes.
+- [x] Support for implicit reshape syntax for repeated reshapes.
 - [ ] Return more informative error dialogue.
+- [ ] Support for the atwl(char) argument.

 A port of this program in C would yield a significant increase in performance; I have no plans to do that in the near future.